Concept Transfer Learning for Adaptive Language Understanding: Atomic Concept Tuples

-Although the semantic representation is one of the most important problems of LU, there is no unified surface form for the domain ontology.
-Even for the same semantic slot, the names of this slot maybe different.
-For example, the city where the flight departs may be called as \emph{``from\_city"}, \emph{``depart\_city"} or \emph{``fromloc.city\_name"}.
-The ontology definitions from different groups maybe similar but not consistent.
-It is not optimal for data reuse.
-Meanwhile the semantic slots defined in traditional LU system are in a plain level, without a structure to indicate their relations.
+Although concept definition is one of the most crucial problems of LU, there is no unified surface form for the domain ontology.
+Even for the same semantic slot, names of this slot may be quite different.
+For example, the city where the flight departs may be called \emph{``from\_city"}, \emph{``depart\_city"} or \emph{``from\_loc.city\_name"}.
+Ontology definitions from different groups may be similar but not consistent, which is not convenient for data reuse.
+Meanwhile, semantic slots defined in traditional LU systems are on a plain level, while there is no structure to indicate their relation.

 To solve this problem, we propose to use atomic concepts to represent the semantic slots.
-The atomic concept is exploited to define the semantic unit and represent the semantic slots as the atomic concept trees (Figure \ref{fig:tree} is an example).
-The semantic slot composed of these combinatory concepts can keep a unified semantic representation and flexibly extend semantic knowledge.
+Atomic concepts are exploited to break down the slots.
+We represent the semantic slots as atomic concept tuples (Figure \ref{fig:tree} is an example).
+The semantic slot composed of these atomic concepts can keep a unified resource for concept definition and extend the semantic knowledge flexibly.

-We make a discipline for atomic concept construction manually.
-For a given vocabulary $C$ of the atomic concepts, a semantic slot $s$ can be represented by a branch $[c_1, c_2, ..., c_k]$ of the tree, where $c_i \in C$ is in the $i$-th semantic dimension and $k$ is the tree-depth.
-In particular, a \emph{``null"} atomic concept is introduced for each dimension.
-As illustrated in Table \ref{concept_branch}, it is an example of slot representation in the ATIS task.
+We propose a criteria to construct atomic concept manually.
+For a given vocabulary $C$ of the atomic concepts, a semantic slot $s$ can be represented by a tuple $[c_1, c_2, ..., c_k]$, where $c_i \in C$ is in the $i$-th dimension and $k$ is tuple length.
+In particular, a \emph{``null"} atom is introduced for each dimension.
+Table \ref{concept_branch} illustrates an example of slot representation on the ATIS task.
 To avoid a scratch concept branch, we make a constraint: